vivekvpillai/Spring-React-Stack/README.md

 1. clone your fork of this repo onto your local computer somewhere outside the class repo
 1. `cd` into the local repo
+1. Run `java --version`.
+Note, this may open a prompt you to install Java: click "More Info" and follow installation instructions.
+Once complete, rerun the previous command
+  1. The first line that this command gives you is the version of Java and the date of its release (e.g. `java 15 2020-09-15` tells you it is Java version 15)
+  1. Make sure the number next to `java.runtime.version` in the system.properties file in your repo matches your version of Java.
+If not, change that line of code.
+Then git add/commit/push

 Set up an environment variable so your local spring app will use your local postgres database: